 Ryan J. Woodland (Associate Professor)

-My research focuses on aquatic ecosystems (particularly estuaries) and how environmental factors influence community composition, niche characteristics, and trophic relationships.
-In addition to my own research, I'm involved in efforts to diversify STEM by supporting internships at CBL for community college students enrolled at the College of Southern Maryland.
+My research focuses on aquatic ecosystems and how environmental factors influence community composition, niche characteristics, and trophic relationships.
+In addition to my own research and that of my students, I'm dedicated to brining new voices and perspectives to STEM by supporting internships at CBL for community college students.

 Checking out Chetumal Bay, Ambergris Caye, Belize.
 Photo credit: D. Quill